Gil-ADDA/Smart-Bin/README.md

 # future features
 1. weight sensor for indoor institutions and offices
-2. Add Nodemcu ESP 8266
+2. LoRa (Long Range Radio) for monitoring
 3. Waterprof Enclosure
-4. lighting scale
+4. lighting scale with the existing light

 # Reference